Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Computer Organization & Architecture/🧝🏻‍♀️ von Neumann Based Microarchitecture/Memory/Cache Memory (高速缓存).md

 Using associative mapping, the main memory address is partitioned into two pieces, the tag and the offset.

-With fully associative mapping, when the cache is full, we need a replacement algorithm to decide which block we wish to throw out of cache (we call this our victim block).
+With fully associative mapping, when the cache is full, we need a replacement algorithm to decide which block we wish to throw out of cache (we call this our **victim block**).
 A simple first-in, first-out algorithm would work, as would a least recently used algorithm.
 There are many replacement algorithms that can be used; these are discussed in below "Replacement Policies" 👇

 ### 3️⃣ N-way Set-associative Mapping (SAM Cache, 组相联映射的缓存)
 Because of its speed and complexity, associative cache is very expensive.
 Although direct mapping is inexpensive, it is very restrictive.
 We need a scheme somewhere in the middle.

-The third mapping scheme we introduce is **N-way set- associative cache mapping**, a combination of these two approaches.
+The third mapping scheme we introduce is **N-way set-associative cache mapping**, a combination of these two approaches.